 The sculpture is Dougherty’s 267th Stickwork sculpture.
 He creates the sculptures across the United States and around the world.
 The Hillsborough Arts Council is the smallest organization to commission a Stickwork sculpture, and Hillsborough is the smallest town to have one.
-Depending on weather conditions, the sculpture will remain in place for two years.
+Depending on weather conditions, the sculpture will remain in place for up to five years.

 The project’s 190 confirmed volunteers helped gather saplings for the project from Ayr Mount Historic Site and from along sewer lines in the Waterstone development; strip leaves from saplings; construct the sculpture; check in volunteers each day; design graphics; plan events; develop public relations materials; track invitations; and help with a reception.

 Volunteers came from Hillsborough as well as the town’s surrounding communities: Carrboro, Cary, Cedar Grove, Chapel Hill, Durham, Efland, Greensboro, Mebane, Oxford, Raleigh, Rougemont and Roxboro.
 In addition, volunteers from farther away in the state include those from Boone, Charlotte, King and Sanford as well as volunteers from as far away as Annandale, Va.; Brooklyn, N.Y.; Jacksonville, Fla.; Kennett Square, Penn.; and Rochester, N.Y.

 The Arts Council raised $26,000 for the project through 65 individual donations as well as grants of $8,000 and $1,500 from the Hillsborough Tourism Board and the Orange County Arts Commission.
 Sponsors were: